 Format: Originally recorded on 5 sound cassettes.
 Reformatted in 2010 as 10 digital wav files.
 Duration is 7 hrs., 12 min.

-Collection Summary: An interview of Jeanne L. Wasserman conducted 1993-1994 by Robert F. Brown for the Archives of American Art, Smithsonian Institution, in Cambridge, MA from January 28, 1993-July 19, 1994.
+Summary: Interview of Jeanne L. Wasserman, conducted by Robert F. Brown for the Archives of American Art, Smithsonian Institution, in Cambridge, MA from January 28, 1993-July 19, 1994.